eclipse-opensovd/fault-lib/docs/design/design.md

 1. Define a handful of `FaultDescriptor`s (the `fault_descriptor!` macro keeps them readable) and park them inside a `'static` `FaultCatalog { id, version, descriptors }`.
 Components still embed that slice at build time, while the DFM loads the same artifact through `FaultCatalog::from_config` so updates land via JSON/YAML config instead of rebuilding the manager.
 2. Spin up a `FaultApi` with an `Arc<dyn FaultSink>` that knows how to reach the DFM and an `Arc<dyn LogHook>` that mirrors events into your logging stack.
-3. Create a `Reporter` via `Reporter::new(ReporterConfig, Arc<FaultCatalog>)`.
-The config defines `SourceId`, lifecycle phase, and any default metadata; the catalog gives you descriptor lookups.
+3. At startup, create one `Reporter` per fault ID using `Reporter::new(api, &catalog, config, &fault_id)`.
+Each reporter is bound to a single fault and holds all static config for that fault.
-4. When something misbehaves, call `FaultRecord::new(&reporter, &FaultId)` to pull in the descriptor.
-Use the builder helpers—`.with_severity`, `.with_metadata`, `.with_debounce`, `.with_reset`, `.with_extra_compliance`, `.with_stage`—to tweak the record for that incident and set the lifecycle state (`Active`, `NotSet`, `TestedAndPassed`, etc.).
+4. At runtime, create a mutable `FaultRecord` from the bound `Reporter` using `reporter.create_record()`.
+Update the record in place (e.g., `update_metadata`, `update_stage`, `update_severity`).
-5. Hand the record to `FaultApi::publish(&record)`.
-It logs first, then pushes the payload through the sink and returns a `Result<(), SinkError>` so callers can react to transport failures.
+5. Publish the record via the bound reporter: `reporter.publish(&record)`.
+This enqueues the record to the configured FaultSink and is non-blocking for the caller.

-Each `FaultRecord` carries the descriptor snapshot, catalog id/version, effective policies, merged compliance tags, the chosen lifecycle stage, and any metadata the DFM needs.
-The whole stack stays `Send + Sync` with zero external dependencies, so it fits into async executors or bare tasks.
-We expect to add a convenience layer around `ReportOptions` once more components start using it.
+Each `FaultRecord` contains only runtime-mutable data (fault_id, time, severity, source, lifecycle_phase, stage, metadata).
+All static configuration (name, default severity, compliance, debounce, reset, etc.) lives in the `FaultDescriptor` held by the `Reporter`.

 ## Design Decisions & Trade-offs

 - **Static catalogs + runtime config:** Components still ship `'static` descriptors for zero-cost lookup, while the DFM consumes the same artifact via `FaultCatalog::from_config` so policy changes land via JSON/YAML config instead of a rebuild.
 This keeps deployment fast with only a light runtime copy cost on the DFM side.
-- **Self-contained records:** `FaultRecord::new` clones the descriptor so every record is safe to queue, persist, or retry.
-The trade-off is a bit of extra copy/alloc cost if descriptors grow large.
+- **Minimal runtime records:** `FaultRecord` contains only runtime-mutable data.
+All static configuration (descriptor, debounce, compliance, etc.) is held by the `Reporter` and not sent over IPC.
-- **Explicit lifecycle states:** `FaultLifecycleStage` now covers `NotSet` through `TestedAndPassed`, so consumers can tell whether a diagnostic test ran even when no fault is active; callers opt in via `FaultRecord::with_stage`.
+- **Explicit lifecycle states:** `FaultLifecycleStage` now covers `NotSet` through `TestedAndPassed`, so consumers can tell whether a diagnostic test ran even when no fault is active; callers update the record in place.
-- **Synchronous publish path:** `FaultApi::publish` always logs first, then calls the sink on the same thread.
-Control loops stay simple, yet any sink that blocks on I/O will want to hand work to another task or future.
+- **Non-blocking publish path:** `Reporter::publish` enqueues the record to the FaultSink and returns immediately; it does not block on DFM or transport.
 - **Declarative policies:** Debounce and reset logic ride on enums (`DebounceMode`, `ResetTrigger`).
 The DFM can enforce them consistently, but custom one-off algorithms need new variants or a different layer.
 - **Panic on missing descriptors:** If a caller asks for a fault that isn’t in the catalog we `expect(...)` and crash.
 That flushes out drift early, so production flows should generate the catalog and component code together.